-You will have to select all the social media accounts including Facebook that you have owned and used in last 5 years.
-If you do not share or hide this information by selecting ‘none’, you are effectively lying on DS160 form.
+You will have to select all the social media accounts including Facebook that you have owned and used in the last 5 years.
+If you do not share or hide this information by selecting ‘none’, you are effectively lying on the DS160 form.

 Note that you are supposed to sign the DS-160 visa application form under penalty of perjury.
-So, explicitly hiding information from US embassy can harm your visa approval chances.
+So, explicitly hiding information from the US embassy can harm your visa approval chances.

-Yes, you need to share all your Facebook and Twitter account usernames on form DS-160 that you have used in last 5 years.
+Yes, you need to share all your Facebook and Twitter account usernames on form DS-160 that you have used in the last 5 years.

 Social media account password is NOT required on DS160 form.

-I recommend deleting all your Facebook posts instead of deleting the account if you think your posts may affect your US visa application.
+We recommend deleting all your Facebook posts instead of deleting the account if you think your posts may affect your US visa application.

-Your phone number and email address are NOT required in DS160 social media section.
+Your phone number and email address are not required in DS160 social media section.

-US Visa officer has all the rights and powers to ask you any question about your past, present and future plans during your interview.
+US Visa officer has all the rights and powers to ask you any question about your past, present, and future plans during your interview.